 The Senate Chamber, also known as the "floor," is the room on the fourth floor of the Capitol where Senators debate the merits of proposed legislation.
 The current chamber is the fifth used since the first session of the Senate was called to order in 1839.
 A major renovation occurred in this chamber in 2016, and the renovated chamber was unveiled on November 22, 2016, for the organization session.
-The chamber now has a timeless design which accommodates modern technology and reflects the elements of the Florida Historic Capitol.
+The chamber now has a timeless design which accommodates modern technology and reflects the design elements of the Florida Historic Capitol.

-On the floor above the chamber is the gallery.
-Citizens may sit in the gallery to observe the Senate in session.
-From the gallery, attention is drawn to the rostrum where the President is presiding.
+On the floor above the chamber is the public gallery where visitors may observe the Senate in session.
+From the gallery, attention is drawn to the rostrum where the President presides.
 Above the rostrum is the Senate Seal, which was originally adopted in 1972 and revised in 2015 and 2016.